 At a young age, she took the risk of looking for jobs and even applying to go to South Africa to start a new life as a journalist.
 But the experience there was horrifying.

-In an interview with Betty Kyallo on K24, Janet admitted she left SA because things were not working out.
+In a past interview with Betty Kyallo, Janet admitted she left SA because things were not working out.

 THERE WAS AN OPENING FOR A JOB IN SOUTH AFRICA.
 I APPLIED AND GOT THE JOB AND MOVED TO JOHANNESBURG IN 2009 AND WORKED THERE FOR TWO YEARS.